21 Best Beaches in Oaxaca – Discover the Coast of Oaxaca, Mexico

 - Punta Zicatela Hotel ($$$) | Modern hotel located on the beach with a swimming pool and rooftop bar

 - Suites La Hacienda ($$) | Traditional hotel with dreamy gardens and a pool, close to the best beaches

 - Vivo Escondido Hostel ($) | Fabulous hostel located near swimming beaches, with pool and AC

 15. Mazunte – A Peaceful Beach Town in Oaxaca

 This small coastal town of Mazunte, Oaxaca is a peaceful backdrop for yoga and other wellness activities which are abundant in this area.
 But also has some beautiful beaches.

 There are technically three beaches in Mazunte – the main beach which then curves around to Rinconcito and Playa Mermejita.
-The first two are best for swimming, though Mermejita beach has its own beautiful qualities.
+The first two are best for swimming, though Mermejita Beach has its own beautiful qualities.
 And it’s home to one of my favorite restaurants in Mazunte for dinner, drinks, and sunset.

 In the late afternoon, it becomes a meeting point as the sun shines across the long stretch of beach, its sand dusted with black volcanic rock.
 I found it most majestic looking from above while watching the sunset from Punta Cometa.